TheRealAnonymous008/quartz/content/details/engineering/systems/System Opportunities.md

 	* Enlarge language to make it consistent with an enlarged understanding of the systems.
 * *Pay attention to what is important, not just what is quantifiable* - Pretending that something doesn’t exist if it’s hard to quantify leads to faulty models.
 * *Make feedback policies for feedback systems* - a dynamic system cannot be governed by a static policy.
 Design flexible policies that change depending on the system [^1]
-* *Go for the good of the whole* [^2]
+* *Go for the good of the whole* [^2]  .
+Do not lower the standard of "good"
 * *Listen to the wisdom of the system*  [^3].
 Before you charge in to make things better, pay attention to the value of what’s already there.
 * *Locate Responsibility in the System*
 	* As a system analyst look for ways the system creates its own behavior.
-	* Intrinsic responsibility means that the system is designed to send feedback about the consequences of decision making directly and quickly.
-Make the system more responsible for its own maintenance.
+	* Intrinsic responsibility means that the system is designed to send feedback about the consequences of decision making directly and quickly to decision makers .
 * *Stay humble - Stay a learner*.
 * *Celebrate complexity*.
 The universe is a complex system.
 Encourage this complexity rather than simplifying it.
 * *Expand time horizons*.
 Think more long-term rather than just short-term.
+Actions now affect the far future, and actions from the far past affect the present.
 * *Defy the disciplines* - systems transcend disciplines.
 Be interdisciplinary  and learn from many things.
 Expand your horizons.
 * *Expand the boundary of caring* - the system is interconnected.
 Caring for one aspect cascades to the whole system.
 * *Don't erode the goal of goodness* - set appropriate standards.
 Prevent the system's goals from eroding.